-In November 2012, we acquired a hotel property in Phoenix, Arizona, which is subject to a ground lease and requires monthly lease payments of approximately \$78,000, subject to annual adjustments through December 2049, at which time the ground lease expires.
-The ground lease, accounted for as an operating lease, required a deposit of \$325,000, which is included in other assets on the accompanying consolidated balance sheets as of December 31, 2019 and 2018.
+In November 2012, we acquired a hotel property in Phoenix, Arizona, which is subject to a ground lease and requires monthly lease payments of approximately \$0.1 million, subject to annual adjustments through December 2049, at which time the ground lease expires.
+The ground lease, accounted for as an operating lease, required a deposit of \$0.3 million, which is included in Other assets on the accompanying consolidated balance sheets as of December 31, 2020 and 2019, respectively.
 At the time of acquisition, it was determined that the lease rate of the ground lease was at a rate which management estimated was above the fair market lease rate.
 Accordingly, we recorded a liability in the amount of the estimated fair value (Level 3) of the above market lease.
 The above market lease is amortized as a reduction to lease expense over the term of the lease.
-Accumulated amortization of the above-market lease intangible as of December 31, 2019 and 2018, was \$898,760 and \$773,351, respectively.
+Accumulated amortization of the above-market lease intangible as of December 31, 2020 and 2019, was \$1.0 million and \$0.9 million, respectively.

 In October 2014, we acquired a hotel property residing on land which is subject to a ground lease and is subleased to the Company.
-The sublease requires monthly lease payments of approximately \$17,000 which consist of base rent, taxes, and other charges, and are subject to annual adjustments.
+The sublease requires monthly lease payments which consist of base rent, taxes, and other charges, and are subject to annual adjustments.
 The amount of the base rent increases over time.
 The original sublease expires in May 2056; however, the sublease includes two 5-year extension options and a third extension option for an additional 27 months.

-As of December 31, 2019, the estimated future minimum lease payments on the ground leases and the future amortization of the related above market lease intangible for each of the years ending December 31, are as follows:
+As of December 31, 2020, the estimated future minimum lease payments on the ground leases and the future amortization of the related above market lease intangible for each of the years ending December 31, are as follows (in thousands):

-Lease ] Intangible Net Lease

-Year Payments Payments Amortization Expense
+Year Lease Payments Intangible Amortization Net Lease Expense

-2020 \$ 1,028,672 \$ (125,409) \$ 903,263
+2021 \$ 1,123 \$ (125) \$ 997

-2021 1,028,672 (125,409) 903,263

-2022 1,028,672 (125,409) 903,263

-2023 1,028,672 (125,409) 903,263

-2024 1,028,672 (125,409) 903,263

-Thereafter 28,458,344 (3,135,211) 25,323,133
+2022 1,143 (125) 1,017

+2023 1,143 (125) 1,017

+2024 1,143 (125) 1,017

+2025 1,143 (125) 1,017

+Thereafter 29,581 (3,010) 26,572

-Total \$ 33,601,704 \$ (3,762,256) \$ 29,839,448
+Total \$ 35,276 \$ (3,635) \$ 31,637

-Rent expense was \$1,561,562 and \$1,369,398 for the years ended December 31, 2019 and 2018, respectively, which includes rent expense related to operating leases for office space and ground leases.
+Rent expense was \$1.6 million and \$1.6 million for the years ended December 31, 2020 and 2019, respectively, which includes rent expense related to operating leases for office space and ground leases.
 In addition to the arrangements outlined above, the Company regularly enters into short-term equipment and other rentals.
-Rent expense is included within operating expenses or general and administrative expense in the accompanying consolidated statements of operations, depending on the nature of the individual rental arrangement.
+Rent expense is included within Operating expenses or General and administrative expense in the accompanying consolidated statements of operations, depending on the nature of the individual rental arrangement.